clsty/tinydots/README.md

 This project is:
 - A starter or template for beginner to use Nix on non-NixOS distro.
 - A lightweight repo which setups basic desktop environment (based on Hyprland and waybar) quickly.
-- An elegant solution for Debian stable users (e.g. the repo owner, @clsty) who still want to use Hyprland.
+- An elegant solution for Debian stable users (e.g. the repo owner, @clsty) who want to use Hyprland.

 ## Features
 - Idempotent install script.